How To Find Events And Clubs In Your Community

 These will obviously list classes and events the community center itself is holding, but they may list general things are going on in your city too.

-Libraries don't hold a ton of events, but they sometimes have stuff going on.
+Some libraries hold lots of community events, others not so much.
 They do tend to have bulletin boards where you can learn about other activities going on in the area.

 Your town's official website

-If you do a Google search you can hopefully find the official website for the town or city you live in.
+If you do an online search you can hopefully find the official website for the town or city you live in.
 It should have a calendar of events, mentioning, for example, a Jazz festival or RibFest that comes to town every summer.
 They may link to their network of neighborhood community centers too.

 Bars, restaurants, and cafes